 Primitive birth control methods would be feasible for apes.
 For example, apes could use the withdrawal method or ape females could hide during their estrous period.
 They could even attempt to end pregnancies that result from rape.
 But they have no reason to do these things without knowledge of the birds and the bees.
-In contrast, humans have always consciously tried to regulate fertility, but these efforts have become dramatically more successful in the past century because of new birth control technologies.
+In contrast, humans have always consciously tried to regulate fertility, but these efforts suddenly advanced in the past century because of new birth control technologies.
 That caused a sexual revolution by separating sex from reproduction.

 Sex is obviously still the primary means of human reproduction today, but it may be going out of fashion because IVF is rapidly taking its place.
 So far only about 2.5% of American births are a result of IVF, but the numbers are growing rapidly despite high costs (about $15,000) and the painful procedures that are required right now.
 Attitudes have changed rapidly.
 Most Americans in the late 1970s when the first IVF experiments were successful thought that these “test-tube babies” were immoral.
-The official Catholic position is still that IVF is immoral, but most people no longer agree.
+The official Catholic position still says IVF is immoral, but most people no longer agree.
 This will change further as new technologies promise to make it cheap and easy and it will allow prospective parents to eliminate genetic diseases as well as allow all sorts of other mind-blowing possibilities.
 Human sexual reproduction rates have fallen by more than half in the past half century.
 Greely argues that most of the rest of sexual reproduction could fall away in the next half century.
-He suggests that there may be zero connection between sex and reproduction for most of our grandchildren.
+He suggests that our grandchildren may come to see zero connection between sex and reproduction.